-The Kansas City Health Commission is a mayoral-appointed board that provides guidance and advice to the City’s Health Department.
+The Kansas City, Missouri Health Commission is a mayoral-appointed board that provides guidance and advice to the City’s Health Department.
 As a City Charter Commission, committee meetings are open to the public.
 Most meetings take place at the Health Department.

 The commission depends on its six committees, and all commissioners are expected to serve on a committee.
 Each committee has a commissioner co-chair and a community co-chair.
 The committees are made up of community groups, residents and grass-roots organizations.
 The current Health Commission committees are: